marcelscruz/dictionary-manager/README.md

 # Dictionary Manager

-Create and manage your normalising dictionaries easily with Dictionary Manager.
+It became easier to create and manage your normalising dictionaries with Dictionary Manager.

 ---